codio/site/source/docs/console/prj-search.html.md

 - `private:` show only private projects.

 ###Examples
-- `public: desc:javacsript` searches my private projects where 'javascript' appears in the project description
+- `public: desc:javascript` searches public projects where 'javascript' appears in the project description.
-- `owner:superman javascript` searches projects owned by the user superman where 'javascript' appears in the project name or description
+- `owner:superman javascript` searches projects owned by the user 'superman'' where 'javascript' appears in the project name or description.